 Coming in as the third most budget-friendly locale is Tucson, Arizona.
 A beer is just $4, while a hotel stay runs $134 a night.
 “The Old Pueblo” is home to a few of the most unique spots to visit in Arizona, including Saguaro National Park.
 This bicycling paradise also makes for a beautiful desert road trip from Phoenix.

 Try out the Mexican food and other local specialties.
 With over 250 dog-friendly restaurants, plenty of dog parks, and even some dog-friendly shopping centers, it’s also one of America’s most dog-welcoming cities.
-Check out these pet-friendly Vrbos if you plan on bringing your pup.

 4. Memphis, TN